autolab-project/autolab/docs/low_level/create_driver.rst

     The class Driver_CONNECTION inherits all the attributes of the class Driver.
 The function ``__init__`` of the class Driver is run by the class Driver_CONNECTION.
 The Driver class will act as your main instrument.

-    Here is a commented example of the class Driver, further explained bellow:
+    Here is a commented example of the class Driver, further explained below:

     .. code-block:: python